Objective PAtent Landscape (OPAL)

 At a minimum, our landscape includes:

 - Patents belonging to the "Known Universe" of 3GPP patents.
-This “Known Universe” includes any patent included in the 3G or LTE patent pools administered by Via and Sisvel, as well as any patent declared at the ETSI (many of which are assigned to Avanci entities and other non-pool licensors).
+This “Known Universe” includes patents declared at the ETSI as essential to 2G, 3G, LTE, and 5G.

 - Patents having at least one inventive CPC subgroup belonging to one of the top-ten CPC subgroups of the "Known Universe."